mickdowling16/theskateroom/README.md

 - Now click on your new database name, where you can view the database URL and Password.

 ### Amazon Web Services

+I used Amazon web services for static files storage.

+- Create a free AWS account.
+- Add S3 and IAM services to your account
+- In S3 create a new bucket with name of project
+- In IAM create new User Group.
+- Create a policy
+- Attach the policy

 ### Heroku Deployment